 I’m a Security Engineer at OpenAI.
-Most of my time is spent securing Azure, AWS, Terraform, DevOps workflows, Windows, and Active Directory.
+Most of my day-to-day work is focused on securing Azure, AWS, Terraform, DevOps workflows, Windows, and Active Directory.

-Prior to my current role, I worked on Active Directory and Security at Microsoft in the Asia Pacific region, where I earned the Microsoft Certified Master (MCM) credential for Active Directory.
+Before that, I worked on Active Directory and security at Microsoft in the Asia Pacific region, where I earned the Microsoft Certified Master (MCM) credential for Active Directory.
 I later moved to the Windows Kernel Engineering team in Redmond and worked on Windows 8 and 10.

 I sometimes write in a less casual style for the companies I work for.